Below are the legal practice area definitions and regional variations used by Chambers to rank lawyers and law firms in the UK Guide.

 This section covers advice provided to borrowers, sponsors and lenders (both traditional banks and private credit).
 Chambers UK considers a broad array of banking work for its purposes, with areas looked at including acquisition finance, syndicated lending, leveraged finance, ESG-linked financing, private credit, Islamic finance and refinancing.
 Outside of London, we will also consider Real Estate Finance work (London has a dedicated Real Estate Finance table).

 In London, firms are ranked in Lower Mid-Market, Mid-Market or Big-Ticket tables for their work for Borrowers and Lenders (A deal with a value of up to £99 million will be considered lower mid-market, a deal with a value between £100 - £499 million will be considered mid-market and any deal £500 million or above will be considered big-ticket).
-We also rank firms for their work representing sponsors and for their Fund Finance expertise.
 Additionally, there is a spotlight table that recognises individuals who specialise in Islamic Finance.

 The Banking & Finance tables do not cover Asset Finance, Restructuring & Insolvency, Capital Markets, or Financial Services work as these are covered by other sections.
 Furthermore, we won’t consider any contentious work as this is covered by a Banking Litigation table.